OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 ### Note: In the SPDX Lite, always `false` is set.

 **2.6.2 (3.8.2)** Intent: A package can refer to a project, product, artifact, distribution or a component that is external to the SPDX document.

-Some examples:

-A bundle of external products: Package A can be metadata about Packages and their dependencies.
-It may also be a loosely organized manifest of references to Packages involved in a product or project.
-Build or execution may transitively discover more Packages and dependencies.
-All of these referenced Packages can have their own SPDX Documents.
-In this case, Package A may be defined with its File Analyzed attribute set to `false`.
-Package A includes External Document References to SPDX documents containing Packages referenced in all the available relationships.
-The Relationships section then relates the SPDX documents and contained SPDX elements with appropriate semantics per the dependencies in the scope of Package A.
-Package relation to external product: Package A can have a STATIC_LINK relationship to Package B, but the binary representation of Package B is furnished by the build process and thus not contained in the file list of Package A. In this case, Package B needs to be defined with its Files Analyzed attribute set to false and all the other attributes subject to the subsequently defined constraints.
-Then, the relationship between Package A and Package B can be documented as described in [Section 7](7-relationships-between-SPDX-elements.md).
-File derived from external product: Package A contains multiple files derived from an outside project.
-Rather than use the `artifactOf*` attributes (Sections 4.9-4.11) to describe the relation of these files to their project, the outside project can be represented by another package, Package B, whose [`FilesAnalyzed`](#3.8) attribute is set to `false`.
-Each of the binary files can then have a relationship to package B (Section 6).
-This allows the outside project to be represented by a single SPDX identifier (the identifier of Package B).
-It also allows the relationship(s) between the outside project and each of the files be represented in much more detail.

 **2.6.3 (3.8.3)** Cardinality: Optional, one.
 If omitted, the default value of `true` is assumed.